Travel Guide Customize Your Trip

 1. Airport / Hotel / Airport transfers by private vehicle.

-2. Government license holder experienced, trekking guide (trained in Wilderness First Aid& altitude sickness) and porters (1 porter for between 2 trekkers basis) with their food, accommodation, salary, equipment, accidental insurance, clothing, and medicine.
+2. The government license holder experienced trekking guides (trained in Wilderness First Aid and altitude sickness) and porters (1 porter for between 2 trekkers) with their food, accommodation, salary, equipment, accidental insurance, clothing, and medicine.

 3. Kathmandu to Lukla flight ticket.